Apptopia raises $20M to expand its competitive intelligence business beyond mobile – TechCrunch

 In the past, Apptopia’s customers were examining digital engagement and interactions from a macro level, but now they’re looking to dive deeper into specific details, requiring more data.
 For example, a brand may have previously wanted to know how well a competitor’s promotion fared in terms of new users or app sessions.
 But now they want to know the answers to specific questions — like how many unique users participated, whether those users were existing customers, whether they returned after the promotion ended, and so on.

-The majority of Apptopia’s business is now focused on delivering these sorts of answers to enterprise customers who subscribe to Apptopia’s data — and possibly, to the data from its competitors like Sensor Tower and App Annie, with the goal of blending datasets together for a more accurate understanding of the competitive landscape.
+The majority of Apptopia’s business is now focused on delivering these sorts of answers to enterprise customers who subscribe to Apptopia’s data — and possibly, to the data from its competitors like Sensor Tower and App Annie, with the goal of blending data sets together for a more accurate understanding of the competitive landscape.

 Apptopia’s own data, historically, was not always seen as being the most accurate, admits Apptopia CEO Jonathan Kay.
 But it has improved over the years.